kadir014/nova-physics/BUILDING.md

 Nova Physics uses a dependency-free Python script to simplify and organize building.

 You can use `python nova_builder.py` without any arguments and commands to see usage manual.
+Only requirement is to have Python 3.9 or higher installed on the system.

 <img src="https://raw.githubusercontent.com/kadir014/nova-physics/main/examples/assets/example_cli.png" width=450>